On the Viterbi process with continuous state space: Concluding remarks

 \section{Concluding remarks}

-As indicated by the examples of Section \ref{sec-2} and the partial results of Theorem \ref{thm}, the convergence in \eqref{hat} appears to be a non-trivial issue.
+As indicated by the examples of Section \ref{sec-2} and the partial results of Theorem \ref{theorem}, the convergence in \eqref{hat} appears to be a non-trivial issue.
 Analogous problems have been discussed in the engineering literature.
-In fact, the MAP path estimation can be viewed as an optimal control problem, in which one is required to minimize the cost functional $h_n(x_{1:n})$ defined in \eqref{hn}, where the term $\alpha(x_{m-1},x_m)$ is interpreted as the cost incurred by the control effort (needed to move from $x_{m-1}$ to $x_m$) and $\gamma(x_m,Y_m)$ is the cost payed for the deviation of the state from $Y_m$.
-This setting appears in R. Bellman's book \cite{Bel} Ch.
-I, Sec.
-1.7. as the ``smoothing'' problem and in the control literature is often referred to as the {\em tracking} problem.
+In fact, the MAP path estimation can be viewed as an optimal control problem, in which one is required to minimize the cost functional $h_n(x_{1\dvtx n})$ defined in \eqref{hn}, where the term $\alpha(x_{m-1},x_m)$ is interpreted as the cost incurred by the control effort (needed to move from $x_{m-1}$ to $x_m$) and $\gamma(x_m,Y_m)$ is the cost paid for the deviation of the state from $Y_m$.
+This setting appears in \cite{Bel}, Chapter I, Section 1.7, as the ``smoothing'' problem and, in the control literature, is often referred to as the \textit {tracking} problem.
 From the control theory perspective, the existence of the limit in \eqref{hat} means that the optimal control and the corresponding optimal trajectory cease to depend on the future values of the exogenous signal $Y$.

-Among other related questions, the convergence \eqref{hat} of the optimal trajectory is a part of the ``asymptotic control theory'' program, initiated by R. Kalman, R. Bellman and R. Bucy yet on the dawn of the modern control theory.
-In the linear state/quadratic cost (LQ) setting of R. Kalman, the control problem admits an elegant closed form solution for each fixed horizon $n$ and the study of the limit \eqref{hat} reduces to the stability analysis of the associated Riccati equation (a comprehensive treatment of the LQ problem can be found in e.g. \cite{KS72}).
+Among other related questions, the convergence \eqref{hat} of the optimal trajectory is part of the ``asymptotic control theory'' program initiated by R.~Kalman, R.~Bellman and R.~Bucy, at the dawn of modern control theory.
+In the linear state/quadratic cost (LQ) setting of R.~Kalman, the control problem admits an elegant closed-form solution for each fixed horizon $n$ and the study of the limit \eqref {hat} reduces to the stability analysis of the associated Riccati equation (a~comprehensive treatment of the LQ problem can be found in, e.g., \cite{KS72}).

-To the best of our knowledge, asymptotic analysis beyond the LQ case has been carried out only for a limited number of nonlinear models. \cite{BB64} found a remarkable explicit solution to a quite general scalar continuous-time control problem, amenable to asymptotic analysis.
-A vector control problem with linear state dynamics and convex costs was studied in \cite{B66}.
+To the best of our knowledge, asymptotic analysis beyond the LQ case has been carried out only for a limited number of nonlinear models.
+Bellman and Bucy \cite{BB64} found a remarkable explicit solution to a quite general scalar continuous-time control problem, amenable to asymptotic analysis.
+A vector control problem with linear state dynamics and convex costs was studied in~\cite{B66}.

-While much progress has been achieved in the optimal control theory on the {\em infinite horizon} (see e.g. \cite{CHL91}, \cite{Za06}), we were not able to track any results, directly applicable to the question under consideration.
+While much progress has been made in the optimal control theory on the \textit{infinite horizon} (see, e.g., \cite{CHL91,Za06}), we were not able to track any results directly applicable to the question under consideration.